wallstreetwale/ascension-trade-management/README.md

 Phase C is R-multiple only. `initialRiskPct` is `null` by construction and `netModelR` is permanently unavailable in this phase — recorded as a stated reason, never as a zero.

+**On the 8R figure.** Where the blueprint's 20-trade distribution totals +8R, that is an **8R planning illustration** derived from an assumed distribution — 8 stops, 6 breakeven, 4 TP2-locked, 2 TP3 — that has never been measured.
+It converts to "approximately 8%" only under an assumed 1%-per-R account-risk conversion that this repository does not implement and cannot evaluate.

+It is not a live-performance forecast, a broker-return claim, a guarantee, or an automatic shutdown threshold.

+**Account-level risk admission is out of scope here.** The RST Secure-threshold control is a Phase F requirement depending on broker-authoritative account, order, fill, position, cost, and executable-stop truth.
+None of that exists today. `stopProtectionState` and `stopMoveActuallyApplied` are **model-side evidence only** and must never be represented as broker-confirmed protection.

 ---